-Following your tender/ proposal for the supply of Developing a Salt Marsh Carbon Code to the Environment Agency, we are pleased confirm our intention to award this contract to you.
+Following your tender for the supply of Emissions of Intentionally Added Microplastics to the Department of Environment, Food and Rural Affairs (Defra), we are pleased confirm our intention to award this contract to you.

-The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between the Environment Agency for the provision of the deliverables set out in the Order Form.
+The attached contract details ("Order Form"), contract conditions and the Annexes set out the terms of the contract between Defra and Economics for the Environment Consultancy Ltd for the provision of the deliverables set out in the Order Form.

 We thank you for your co-operation to date and look forward to forging a successful working relationship resulting in a smooth and successful delivery of the deliverables.
-Please confirm your acceptance of the Conditions by signing and returning the Order Form to at the above address within 7 days from the date of this letter, which will create a binding contract between us.
+Please confirm your acceptance of the Conditions by signing and returning the Order Form within 7 days from the date of this letter, which will create a binding contract between us.
 No other form of acknowledgement will be accepted.
 Please remember to include the reference number above in any future communications relating to this contract.